 - Mingus Mill is a half-mile north of the Oconaluftee Visitor Center.
 Built in 1886, this historic grist mill uses a water-powered turbine instead of a water wheel to power all the machinery in the building.
 Located at its original site, Mingus Mill stands as a tribute to the test of time.

 - Rural Heritage Museum is located on the campus of Mars Hill University and houses artifacts relevant to the history and culture of the Southern Appalachian area.
 Of special interest is the exhibit: A Fountain of Youth in the Southern Highlands: A History of Hot Springs, North Carolina.
-Museum is open Thursday – Sunday 11-5pm.
+The museum is open Thursday – Sunday 11-5pm.
 Closed major holidays.

 - Wheels Through Time Motorcycle Museum in Maggie Valley NC, near Waynesville, was featured on The History Channel.
 The 38,000 sq. ft museum houses hundreds of rare vintage motorcycles, automobiles, and memorabilia.
 Open 10am to 4pm, Thursday through Saturday, beginning April 1st.

 - ArtiSun Gallery – Browse over 30 vendors for authentic works by local artisans and craftspeople.
 Also hand-crafted locally churned ice cream, coffee, espresso, tea, and wine.

 - Bluff Mountain Outfitters – Carries hiking gear, outdoor equipment, clothing, and supplies.

 - Dollar General – Has a variety of frozen meals, canned and packaged foods, health and beauty, clothing, auto, misc.

 - Gentry Hardware – A true old-time hardware store, family owned since 1946, with a large selection of unique gifts and souvenirs, fishing, camping, gardening, housewares, tools, candy, etc.